MHSA – Admission & Graduation Requirements

 9. Foreign Graduate Admission: Prerequisite coursework, degrees, or certifications obtained outside the United States or Canada are not considered necessarily equivalent in design or content.
 As such, academic credit conferred from a foreign institution will be evaluated on an individual applicant basis and acceptance of such will remain at the discretion of the Admissions Committee.
 Applicants with foreign undergraduate, graduate, or advanced degrees who would like to apply to the Master of Health Science in Anesthesia Program must meet the academic requirements listed above.
 Graduates of foreign institutions where English is not the primary language of instruction must present transcripts showing at least 18 semester hours of study from a regionally accredited college or university in the United States.
 Of these 18 semester hours: 3 hours must be in English Composition, English Literature, and Public Speaking (courses do not include ESOL).
 The remaining nine semester hours can be any course of the applicant’s choosing (excluding physical education).
 In addition, international students must submit:

-1. Standardized of English language ability
+1. Standardized English language ability

 1. Test of English as a Foreign Language (TOEFL) Internet (iBT): 85 / Computer (CBT): 223 / Paper (PBT): 565